 LESS THAN SIGNIFICANT IMPACT.
-As described previously, construction of the proposed project may create temporary aesthetic nuisances (e.g., exposed surfaces, construction debris, equipment, and truck traffic) associated with construction activities.
-However, these aesthetic nuisances would be short-term in nature and would cease with completion of construction of the proposed project.
+As described previously, construction of the proposed project may create temporary aesthetic impacts (e.g., exposed surfaces, construction debris, equipment, and truck traffic) associated with construction activities.
+However, these aesthetic impacts would be short-term in nature and would cease with completion of construction of the proposed project.
 Following project construction, the existing surrounding views of open space areas and prominent ridgelines from areas within the vicinity of the project area, including from the SR-91 viewscape corridor, would not be blocked or altered.
-The project area itself would continue to be comprised of the SAR, open space, recreational trails, and landscaping.
-The more prominent new visual elements of the proposed project, such as bridges, shade structures, and staging area with corral and restrooms, would be located within the project area among other recreation-related land uses, such as Canyon RV Park at Featherly Regional Park, Green River Golf Club, and existing SAR Class I Bikeway and Riding and Hiking Trail alignments and facilities.
+The more prominent new visual elements of the proposed project, such as bridges and the staging area, would be located within the project area among other recreation-related land uses, such as Canyon RV Park and GRGC.
 Therefore, the proposed project would not substantially degrade the existing visual character or quality of the site and its surroundings.
 Impacts would be less than significant.
 This issue will not be analyzed further in the EIR.